lilian-pouliquen/bot-lg/README.md

 - [10.
 Authors](#10-authors)
 - [11.
 Contributors](#11-contributors)

-## 1. What is bot-lg
+## 1. What is Bot-lg

-bot-lg is a Discord bot giving access to helpful commands, making Game master's life easier during a Werewolf game on Discord.
+Bot-lg is a Discord bot giving access to helpful commands, making Game master's life easier during a Werewolf game on Discord.

-***DISCLAIMER:*** Commands and messages sent by bot-lg are in French.
-I will work later on a translation support.
+***DISCLAIMER:*** Commands, choice options and descriptions are in French.
+I will search for a way to translate them according to the locale set.

 ## 2. Prerequisite